rotki/rotki/docs/api.rst

       {"ignore_cache": true, "async_query": true}

    :reqjson bool async_query: Boolean denoting whether this is an asynchronous query or not
-   :param bool ignore_cache: Boolean denoting whether to ignore the DB cache and refresh all validator data.
+   :reqjson bool ignore_cache: Boolean denoting whether to ignore the DB cache and refresh all validator data.
+   :reqjson list(string)[optional] validator_indices: Optionally filter entries validator indices.
+If missing data for all validators are returned.
+   :reqjson list(string)[optional] addresses: The associated addresses for which to filter the results.
+These will associate with a validator if the address is a depositor, a withdrawal address or a fee recipient.
+   :reqjson string[optional] status: The status by which to filter.
+By default and if missing it's ``"all"`` validators.
+Can also fiter by ``"active"`` or ``"exited"``.

    **Example Response**: